mg126e/Project_Backend/design/concepts/PartnerMatching/PartnerMatching.md

    users can have multiple long-term running partner matches at the same time

 **state**
 a set of Users with
-   a Profile
+   a set of running Preferences
    a set of active Matches
    a set of match Suggestions

-a Profile with
-  a set of running Preferences

 a set of running Preferences with
   a Pace selection